Career Transition

 * The legendary “What Color is Your Parachute?” is recommended by Richard Bowles.
 Many consider him the originator of the hidden job market, which is part of the methodology in this blog.

-Kevin Moloney
+by Kevin Moloney

 Founder & President